Peopling of India: Sino-Tibetan

 According to Cordaux et al. (2004), the Sino-Tibetan possibly came from the Himalayan and north-eastern borders of the subcontinent within the past 4,200 years.

 The ancient people, who lived in the upper-middle Yellow River basin about 10,000 years ago and developed one of the earliest Neolithic cultures in East Asia, were the ancestors of modern Sino-Tibetan populations.
-The O-M122 has high frequency (41.8% on average) in East Asians, especially in Han Chinese (52.06% in northern Han and 53.72% in southern Han) and it is generally absent outside East Asia.
 Haplogroup O2-M122 is primarily found among males of Sino-Tibetan ancestry in the Himalayas and Northeast India and which is generally absent among other linguistic families other than Northeast India.
-O-M134, a subclade of O-M122, has a high percentage, 86.6%, among Tamangs of Nepal, with similar frequencies, ∼85%, among the northeastern Indian Tibeto-Burman groups, including Adi, Naga, Apatani, and Nyishi.
+O-M134, a subclade of O-M122, has a high percentage, 86.6%, among Tamangs of Nepal, with similar frequencies, ~85%, among the northeastern Indian Tibeto-Burman groups, including Adi, Naga, Apatani, and Nyishi.
 In Assam, Tibeto-Burman expansion throughout Brahmaputra Valley associated with the patrilinial lineage of O-M134 which occurs at a high frequency of 85% in Kachari (Boro Kachari) peoples and 76.5% in Rabha peoples.
 It has a significant presence among the Khasis (29%), despite being generally absent in other Austroasiatics of India, and it shows up at 55% among the neighbouring Garos, a Tibeto-Burmun group.

 A wide variety of Sino-Tibetan languages are spoken on the southern slopes of the Himalayas.
 Sizable groups that have been identified are the West Himalayish languages of Himachal Pradesh and western Nepal, the Tamangic languages of western Nepal, including Tamang with one million speakers, and the Kiranti languages of eastern Nepal.
 The remaining groups are small, with several isolates.

 The Newar language (Nepal Bhasa) of central Nepal has a million speakers and a literature dating from the 12th century, and nearly a million people speak Magaric languages, but the rest have small speech communities.
 Other isolates and small groups in Nepal are Dura, Raji–Raute, Chepangic and Dhimalish.
 Lepcha is spoken in an area from eastern Nepal to western Bhutan.
 Most of the languages of Bhutan are Bodish, but it also has three small isolates, 'Ole ("Black Mountain Monpa"), Lhokpu and Gongduk and a larger community of speakers of Tshangla.

 Crossovers in languages and genetic ancestry

-One complication in studying various population groups is that genetic and linguistic affiliations in India only are partially correlated: while the Oraon adivasis have Austric-related ancestry, their language, called Kurukh, is Dravidian.
-The Nicobarese are considered to be a Mongoloid group, and the Munda and Santals Adivasi are "Austric" groups, but all four speak Austro-Asiatic languages.
-The Bhils and Gonds Adivasi are frequently classified as "Austric" groups, yet Bhil languages are Indo-European and the Gondi language is Dravidian.
+One complication in studying various population groups is that genetic and linguistic affiliations in India only are partially correlated, especially in cases where Austric-related peoples have adopted languages from their non-Austric neighbors.
+For example, while the Oraons have Austric-related ancestry, their language, called Kurukh, is Dravidian.
+The Bhils and Gonds are frequently classified as "Austric" groups, yet Bhil languages are Indo-European and the Gondi language is Dravidian.
+On the other hand, the Khasis and the Nicobarese are considered to be a Mongoloid group, and the Mundas and Santals are "Austric" groups, but all four speak Austro-Asiatic languages.